friendsofstrandseq/ashleys-qc/README.md

 ## Prediction
 Predict the class probabilities for new cells based on pre-trained models or based on customized models. <br>
 The default model trained with support vector classification should identify low-quality cells of new data with high confidence.
-Detailed information about the output interpretation can be found [here](data/Output.md).
+For detailed information about the generated files, please refer to the [output interpretation](docs/Output.md).

 Example usage for prediction based on this pretrained model:
 ``` python